AEON-mod/Security-Improvements/Ultimate Security/README.md

 # Enable PUA Blocking (Stops junkware/bundled installers)
 Set-MpPreference -PUAProtection Enabled

-🌐 Browser Security
-The browser is your primary entry point for threats.
-Install these essentials:
- * uBlock Origin: Set to "Medium Mode" to block all 3rd-party scripts by default.
- * Bitwarden: A secure, open-source vault for your passwords.
- * FastForward: Automatically bypasses trackers and malicious link shorteners.

 🚨 Emergency Workflow (If Infected)
 If your system is behaving suspiciously, follow these steps in this exact order: